hindu-comm/weblogs/manasataramgini/2007/02/2007-02-23_are-nastika-s-valid-successors-of-the-vedic-tradition.md

 the grass-root level was a later phenomenon.

 In reality, like the bauddha-s, the sectarian streams too used the veda as a base.
-Early sectarian works like harivaMsha use vedic material, but for their own agenda.
+Early sectarian works like harivaMshause vedic material, but for their own agenda.
 Thus, subversion was the model in both Astika and nAstika traditions.
 Herein, Indo-Aryan India paralled the earlier Aryan developments- namely subversion of the proto-Indo-Iranian religion (the